Downtown Lafayette Parking Management Study (2024/25)

-The City of Lafayette will soon be starting the process to identify parking management strategies for the downtown area.
+The City of Lafayette is currently engaged in a study to identify parking management strategies for the downtown area.

 The overall goal of the City of Lafayette Downtown Parking Management Study is to identify parking management strategies that achieve an efficient balance between parking supply and demand, an expected increase in new housing, and increased multi-modal travel throughout Lafayette’s downtown area.